joshuaunderwood7/HaskeLinGeom/README.md

 The Glorious Glasgow Haskell Compilation System, version 7.6.3

 The Directed graphs require Dot and Graphviz
+Also display is used to show .png files.

 I am also running Ubuntu 13.10. joshua@OldnTired:~$ dot -V